Susmitha85/Portfolio/README.md

 ## 📌 Project Description

-This portfolio represents **Susmitha Thokada**, a tech-enthusiast passionate about **Web Development, AI/ML, Cloud Computing, and Continuous Learning**.
+This portfolio represents My (**Susmitha Thokada**), a tech-enthusiast passionate about **Web Development, AI/ML, Cloud Computing, and Continuous Learning**.
 The website serves as a digital resume and project gallery.

 **Features:**
 - Smooth navigation between sections